YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

   One quick note - this does not actually spawn mobs async (that would be very unsafe).
 This just offloads some expensive calculations that are required for mob spawning.<br>
   <br>
   __Recommended value: `true`__
-11. Whether or not asynchronous locator should be enabled.<br>
+11. Whether asynchronous locator should be enabled.<br>
   This offloads structure locating to other threads.<br>
   Currently available for:
     * /locate command